42.27 0.00 (0.00%)

 After hours: 4:16PM EDT

 |Day's Range||41.78 - 42.32|

 |Beta (3Y Monthly)||0.52|

 |Earnings Date||Feb 1, 2017 - Feb 6, 2017|

-Emergent's (EBS) vaccine portfolio holds potential with the newly-acquired Narcan nasal spray performing well in the first half of 2019.
-Stiff competition is a lingering concern.
+Emergent's (EBS) vaccine portfolio holds great potential with the newly-acquired Narcan nasal spray progressing well.
+Severe rivalry remains a concern though.